eubirodnetwork/neubiro/README.md

 this is the repository for the NeuBiro software.

-You can download the binary arifacts from https://github.com/eubirodnetwork/neubiro/releases of from the following links:
+You can download the binary arifacts from https://github.com/eubirodnetwork/neubiro/releases or from the following links:

 - [NeuBiro installer](https://github.com/eubirodnetwork/neubiro/releases/download/0.7.1/neubiro-installer-0.7.1.jar)
 - [NeuBiro user's guide](https://github.com/eubirodnetwork/neubiro/releases/download/0.7.1/usersguide.pdf)